Keys to Robust Edits: from Theoretical Insights to Practical Advances: Related Work

-Our work is in line with the \emph{locate-then-edit} methods, which draw much attention as they potentially unveil how the knowledge are stored in an LLM.
-These approaches first identify relevant parameters before updating them to modify specific knowledge, including KnowledgeNeuron's attribution-based neuron updating \citep{dai2022knowledgeneuronspretrainedtransformers}, ROME's causal mediation analysis for MLP editing \citep{meng2023locatingeditingfactualassociations}, MEMIT's multi-layer residual distribution \citep{meng2023masseditingmemorytransformer}, PMET's refined allocation strategy \citep{li2024pmetprecisemodelediting}, and WilKE's dynamic layer selection \citep{hu2024wilkewiselayerknowledgeeditor} to reduce potential negative effects.
-These methods all utlize inner representations as keys for key-value modeling.
-In contrast, we show that inner representations cannot meet the requirements of robust and specific edits, and we propose REP to mitigate this.
+Our work is in line with the \emph{locate-and-edit} methods, which draw much attention as they potentially unveil how the knowledge are stored in an LLM.
+These approaches first identify relevant parameters before updating them to modify specific knowledge, including KnowledgeNeuron's attribution-based neuron updating \citep{dai2021knowledge}, ROME's causal mediation analysis for MLP editing \citep{meng2022locating}, MEMIT's multi-layer residual distribution \citep{meng2022mass}, PMET's refined allocation strategy \citep{li2024pmet}, and WilKE's dynamic layer selection \citep{hu2024wilke} to reduce potential negative effects.
+These methods all utilize inner representations as keys for key-value modeling.
+In contrast, we show that inner representations cannot meet the requirements of robust and specific edits, and we propose a robust edit pathway to mitigate this.